biothings/biothings_explorer/docs/README-writing-x-bte.md

     * the `scopes` field is where the name of the API field that has subject-IDs goes (in dot-notation)
     * we like leaving comments on whether the subject-ID in the API data has a prefix or not
     * `{{ queryInputs }}` means BTE will put an array of IDs there (it often strips off the prefix, but not always...)
     * more complicated stuff ("templating") can be done to process the IDs (remove or adding a prefix / suffix) and specify values for other fields (to retrieve specific relationships).
 See the yaml examples, [notes](https://github.com/biothings/call-apis.js/pull/31) [from](https://github.com/biothings/call-apis.js/pull/30) the PRs for this functionality, [internal](https://suwulab.slack.com/archives/CC218TEKC/p1631736378030300?thread_ts=1631051543.343300&cid=CC218TEKC) [Slack](https://suwulab.slack.com/archives/CC218TEKC/p1632532158233300?thread_ts=1632351568.187000&cid=CC218TEKC) links, and [nunjucks](https://mozilla.github.io/nunjucks/templating.html).
+Note that the top-level property `requestBodyType: object` is used when you set requestBody.body to a multi-line string (>-) that represents an object/dictionary (notice the text is enclosed in {})
 * `outputs`: it's the same input as the `inputs`
     * id: put the retrieved / object ID-prefix
     * semantic: put the retrieved / object biolink-model semantic-type